tausiq2003/DSA-algorithms/README.md

 1. Sorting Algorithms
 2. Searching Algorithms

-Steps to contribute to this repository 👇👇👇

-1. Star the repo
-2. Fork the repo
-3. Clone it to you local machine or create a different branch for your copy version of the repository.
-4. Write Code and contribute 😊.
-5. Create pull request, after that I will review and merge it.

-Some Guidelines to this particular repository 👇👇👇
+## Some Guidelines to this particular repository 👇👇👇

 1. You are only allowed to contribute in C, Java, C++, Python.